dmarnerides/pydlt/docs/source/quickstart/workflow.rst

 Command Line Plotting
 ------------------------

-Use :ref:`plot-doc` from the command line to plot CSV files.
+:ref:`plot-doc` can be used from the command line to plot CSV files.
 The '-r' flag is the refresh rate in seconds.

 .. code-block:: bash